Unemployment Benefits in France

 There are two different points of departure.

 First, there is a delay of seven days except for those who become unemployed again within twelve months of first becoming unemployed.

-There are also delays in the receipt of unemployment related to the payment by the employer for paid leave not taken before departure, as well as a delay due to any compensation package that might have been received at the end of the contract.
+Th 7-day period may be extended, related to the payment by the employer for paid leave not taken before departure, as well as a delay due to any compensation package that might have been received at the end of the contract.